Sarah Edney: Playing career

 Edney played high school hockey at Our Lady of Mount Carmel in Mississauga, Ontario.
 While a student there, she also competed in softball and track and field.
 In her junior season, she was named an assistant captain in hockey.
 She also played hockey for the Mississauga Junior Chiefs.
 During her career with the Junior Chiefs, Edney led the squad to gold and silver medals in the Ontario provincial championships.
 Sarah now lives in Australia and plays in a non-professional league.

 Hockey Canada

 At the 2011 IIHF Women's Under 18 championships, she was the captain of Team Canada.
 She would help the team earn a silver medal.
 In the same year, she was the Team Ontario captain at the 2011 Canada Winter Games, where she claimed a silver medal.

 She was a member of Canada's National Women's Development Team that won a gold medal at the 2015 Nations Cup (formerly known as the Meco Cup).

 NCAA

-Edney committed to join the Harvard Crimson of the ECAC.
+Edney committed to join the Harvard Crimson of the Eastern College Athletic Conference.